zkoss/zkdoc/zk_component_ref/Popup.md

 # Toggle Popup

-If a popup/context menu is assigned to a target component via the popup/context attribute, the popup will show up when the user clicks on the target component.
+{% include versionSince\| 7.0.0 %} If a popup/context menu is assigned
+to a target component via the popup/context attribute, the popup will show up when the user clicks on the target component.
 Click the target component again, the popup will still show up by default.
 As of 7.0.0, The popup/context attribute supports an additional toggle type, which could make the target component act as a toggle switcher.
 If the popup has not shown up yet, clicking the target component will cause the popup to show up.
 If the popup is showing up, clicking on the target component again will toggle the popup to hide.
 The usage is in the below code.

 ``` xml
 <button label="Popup" popup="id, type=toggle"/>